 The Mollet Railway Interchange has a major role in the European freight railway network.
-The interchange includes four railway viaducts: E2, E3, E7 and E8.
+The interchange is 4,396 ft (1.34 km) long in total and includes four railway viaducts: E2, E3, E7 and E8.
 The first three structures consist of a reinforced concrete deck supported by two precast concrete U-girders.
-The lengths of the structures are 719 ft (219.2 m), 471 ft (143.7 m) and 2,114 ft (644.3 m), respectively.
+The lengths of E2, E3 and E7 structures are 719 ft (219.2 m), 471 ft (143.7 m) and 2,114 ft (644.3 m), respectively.

 A detailed track-bridge interaction was performed to assess the behavior of the track-bridge system under live loads.
 This non-linear analysis avoided the placement of track expansion joints on the first three structures despite their length.
 The structure E8, given its length and complex shape, required the location of a fixed point on the substructure at the smaller abutment, in order to support the braking/acceleration and seismic loads.
 All non-fixed supports were defined as sliding POT bearings.